abondar24/CrackingInterview/README.md

  should have 1 capital letter, one punctuation character and should not contain word 'password'
 - isAnagram - check if two given strings are anagrams of each other
 - printTokens - print tokens from string (token is a sequence of chars not containing spaces and following chars: !,._'@)
+- validUsername - given a string verify if it is a valid username.
+Valid username must have length between 7 and 30, should contain alpanumeric characters and underscores(_).
+First character must be alphabetical character

 ## Ints